By Proppi Editorial Team Updated 6 min read

 • Purchase records — for your CGT cost base when you eventually sell

 Across a few properties, that’s hundreds of documents a year.
-The full list of document types is in our document types guide, and AI document management can automatically sort expense amounts, flag repair vs improvement invoices, and pull together the records the ATO expects if they come knocking.
+The full list of document types is in our document types guide, and AI document management can prepare cited expense summaries, flag repair vs improvement invoices, and pull together the records the Australian Taxation Office expects if they come knocking.

 For Australia-wide tax record signals and state-specific compliance context, pair this with Australia Rental Tax Changes 2026: What the ATO Is Watching and Australian Landlord Compliance Gap Report 2026.